About Us

 Board of Directors

-OCA is a non-profit organization governed by a volunteer board of directors from Oneonta and surrounding communities.
-Volunteers for OCA activities are welcome.
-Board membership is by invitation.
+OCA is a non-profit organization governed by a volunteer Board of Directors from Oneonta and surrounding communities.

 • Tom Austin*